 The librarian walked to the men's room, and entered a stall.
 Fog filled the stall, followed by electrical arching that quickly dissipated.
 The librarian had disappeared.

 From a nearby stall, someone exclaimed "What in hell was that?"

 Tuesday, February 23, 2010

-"Staff Sergeant Webber?
-Staff Sergeant Webber!"
-The company Charge of Quarters shouted from a safe distance next to the door when he flipped the light switch on.
+"Staff Sergeant Webber!"
+The company Charge of Quarters shouted from a safe distance next to the door where he flipped the light switch on.